mtentilucci/ESXimager/README.md

 At the end of the imaging process, you end up with a RAW image in a .dd format which can then be loaded into a computer forensics program for analysis.

 ## About Me
 I am not a programmer.
-I am a security engineere, sys/net admin at heart.
+I am a security engineer, sys/net admin at heart.
 Perl is my go to language and I consider myself to be an intermediate to advanced user, but by no means an expert.
 Did I make some programming no-no's in this code, maybe.
-Could it be witten better and more efficiently, probably.
+Could it be written better and more efficiently, probably.
 But that is why this is open source.
 My hope is that others will contribute to make this tool even better.

 ## License
-This program is licenced under the Artistic License 2.0 see the LICENSE file.
+This program is licensed under the Artistic License 2.0 see the LICENSE file.